selcukercan/Software/catkin_ws/src/05-teleop/calibration/README.md

 - whether to do another experiment.

-Note that we can specisify the resolution of the images taken with ´![PARAM_FILE]´.
-This file must be placed under ´´
+Note that we can specify the resolution of the images taken with ´![PARAM_FILE]´.
+This file must be placed under

+´/home/software/catkin_ws/src/00-infrastructure/duckietown/config/baseline/pi_camera/camera_node´

 ´$(duckietown)/config/baseline/pi_camera/camera_node´.